Fred and Elaine Kiesner Endowed Scholarship

 Fred’s most important work has been as a mentor, motivator, friend and teacher to more than 10,000 LMU students over a span of 39 years.
 Chosen as the College of Business Administration’s “Teacher of the Year” 11 times and as a recipient of the Fritz B. Burns Distinguished Teaching Award – LMU’s highest teaching honor – many of Fred’s former students cite him as a major influence on their career goals and life choices.

 “To be a teacher, and be able to help develop the future generations of the world is the most satisfying calling there could be…Payday for me is when my former students keep in touch and tell me of the wonderful things they are achieving in life, and what a positive impact they are having on the world!
 Nothing is as gratifying to me as being in front of my students trying to get them to dream and believe in the wonderful things they can achieve in life.”– Dr. Fred Kiesner

 If you were lucky enough to have been touched by Fred Kiesner and his lovely wife and constant companion, Elaine, please help us to continue to honor them with a gift to the Fred and Elaine Kiesner Endowed Scholarship.
 Proceeds will honor deserving undergraduate and graduate students in entrepreneurship.
 Nothing would please the Kiesners more than to leave a lasting gift to future LMU entrepreneurship students to help them achieve their dreams.

-For questions about this initiative, please contact Roberta Kuhlman, Director of Development, LMU College of Business Administration, at 310-258-5483 or email@example.com.
+For questions about this initiative, please contact Roberta Kuhlman, senior director of development for the College of Business Administration, at 310-258-5483 or email@example.com.